patataofcourse/AdventureScript/README.md

 ### Documentation
 * Incomplete documentation for the AdventureScript language can be found at [adventurescript.readthedocs.io](https://adventurescript.readthedocs.io)
 * Documentation for the library's public interface will be added over time before the 2.0 release

+### Special thanks
+* aleok for helping me learn Rust and giving me input on how to improve the code
+* Villa/DuelPyro for a lot of input regarding the language and a LOT of support (and hugs)